temporalio/sdk-typescript/docs/data-converter.md

 ### Outside vm

 - Pro: Users can use any node module in their custom data converter code.
+- Pro: Methods can be async (users can use Promises).
 - Con: Only works because `vm` allows for passing complex objects into/out of vm.
 If we switch to an isolation method like `isolated-vm` or `rusty_v8`, conversion needs to be done inside.
 - Con: `object instanceof Class` doesn't work on object that come from the vm, because the `Class` definition inside the vm is from a different instance of the code.
 A workaround like this must be used: